PaladinDigital/wowstats/readme.md

 Assuming knowledge of Laravel follow the below steps.

 - Clone the application to your server.
+(You can install from zip if you desire but then you would have to overwrite when the package changes).
 - Copy .env.example to .env and configure your database connection.
 - Generate a new app key <code>php artisan key:generate</code>.
 - Run the migrations <code>php artisan migrate</code>
 - Seed the database <code>php artisan db:seed</code>
+- Register as a user in the application http://example.com/register
+- Run the following command to promote yourself to an administrator <code>php artisan promote:user</code>

 ### Set your guild name
 - Edit <code>config/wow.php</code>